bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

   **DO NOT** enable this component in production.
 This is intended for local development and test purposes only!

+.. |optional-components-proxy-log-volume| replace:: ``./optional-components/proxy-log-volume``
+.. _optional-components-proxy-log-volume:

 Proxy Log Volume
 ----------------

-This optional setting creates a named docker volume ``proxy-logs`` that contains the logs directory for the ``proxy`` component.
+This optional setting creates a named docker volume ``proxy-logs`` that contains the logs directory for the |components-proxy|_ component.

-It also creates an Nginx configuration that instructs the proxy service to write access logs to a regular file in that directory.
+It also creates an Nginx configuration that instructs the ``proxy`` service to write access logs to a regular file in that directory.

 .. note::